mattma/ember-rocks/README.md

         g|generate         // Generate a new file with ES6 support in the ember app

-        serve              // Builds and serves your app, rebuilding on file changes.
+        s|serve            // Builds and serves your app, rebuilding on file changes.

-        build              // Release your app and places it into the output path '~/build'
+        b|build            // Release your app and places it into the output path '~/build'

     Options: